Calendar of events on council land

 Referrals to ESAG

-Depending on the nature of your event, it may be that you have to attend a meeting with the Event Safety Advisory Group (ESAG) to discuss your proposal.
-Please refer to the ESAG referral criteria (PDF, 361KB) which should give you some guidance on whether your event needs to be referred.
+Depending on the nature of your event, it may be that you have to attend a meeting with the event safety advisory group (ESAG) to discuss your proposal.
+Please refer to the ESAG referral criteria which should give you some guidance on whether your event needs to be referred.

 Events at Williamson Park

 If you want to hold an event at Williamson Park you will need to contact the park directly.
-For further information please visit the Williamson Park page.
+For further information please visit the Williamson Park website.